rdsea/bigdataplatforms/tutorials/airflow/README.md

 # Simple tutorial for Running Apache Airflow.

+The goal of this tutorial is to practice using workflows/pipelines for big data ingestion and processing.
+We select Apache Airflow as a framework for practices.

 ### Example 1: BTS alarm data analytics and report notification

 You can find the instruction for this example in [alarmanalytics](alarmanalytics/README.md).